adil-waqar/devbook/README.md

 npm install
 ```

-2. Create a default.json file in config/default.json as follows:
+2. Create a .env file in root and add the following content in it. <> are merely placeholders.

 ```js
 MONGO_URI=<mongoDBURI>